raopr/neuroscience-on-FABRIC/PING_assembly/readme.md

-## Working on the readme -- incomplete
+## Stats collection and plotting readme

 To collect stats we need to do the following: </br> </br> 1-  Create the directory `profilingLogs` in all the nodes `/home/ubuntu/neuroscience-on-FABRIC/PING_assembly/profilingLogs` </br></br>
 2-  Make sure `ssh` between nodes, `sar` and `free` tools are setup/available </br></br>